mp-se/gravitymon/src_docs/source/services.rst

 Brewer's Friend
 +++++++++++++++

-Brewer's friend is an all in one service that allows you to manage you recepies and brews.
+Brewer's friend is an all in one service that allows you to manage you recipes and brews.

 .. warning::
-  I dont have an account for brewers friend so I have not been able to verfy this completely.
+  I don't have an account for brewers friend so I have not been able to verify this completely.
 Its based on the available documentation.
 If this works please let

 You can find you API key when logged in to the service.
 Follow these `instructions <https://docs.brewersfriend.com/devices/ispindel>`_